girlscript/winter-of-contributing/Web_Development/Javascript/Topics/5.Syntax/2.Operators/README.md

 # Operators in Javascript

-#### Operators are the symbols between values that allow us to do different operation like addition, subtraction, multiplication and more
+#### Operators are the symbols between values that allow us to do different operation like addition, subtraction, multiplication and more.

-#### Different Types of Opeartor
+#### Different Types of Operator
-Javascript has different types of opeartor to do specific task with values.
+Javascript has different types of operator to do specific task with values.

 - [Assignment Operators](AssignmentOperator.md#assignment-operator)
 - [Arithmetic Operators](ArithmeticOperator.md#arithmetic-operators)